PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/pedestrian_attribute_recognition/ped_attr_aistudio.png"/>

-If you are satisfied with the performance of the production line, you can directly integrate and deploy it.
+If you are satisfied with the performance of the pipeline, you can directly integrate and deploy it.
 You can choose to download the deployment package from the cloud, or refer to the methods in [Section 2.2 Local Experience](#22-local-experience) for local deployment.
-If you are not satisfied with the effect, you can <b>fine-tune the models in the production line using your private data</b>.
+If you are not satisfied with the effect, you can <b>fine-tune the models in the pipeline using your private data</b>.
 If you have local hardware resources for training, you can start training directly on your local machine; if not, the Star River Zero-Code platform provides a one-click training service.
 You don't need to write any code—just upload your data and start the training task with one click.

 ### 2.2 Local Experience
 Before using the pedestrian attribute recognition pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Local Installation Guide](../../../installation/installation.en.md).